Contact Waterloo Institute for Nanotechnology

 The MASc and MSc degree collaborative programs provide a strong foundation in the emerging areas of nano-science or nano-engineering in preparation for the workforce or for further graduate study and research leading to a doctoral degree.
-Four key areas of research strengths have been identified: nanomaterials, nano-electronics design and fabrication, nano-instruments and devices, and nano-biosystems.
+Four key thematic areas of research strengths have been identified: smart & funtional materials, connected devices, next generation energy systems, and theraputics & theranostics.
 The objective of the PhD program is to prepare students for careers in academia, industrial research and development and government research labs.
-Students from Faculty of Science and Engineering will work side-by-side in world class laboratory facilities namely, the Giga-to-Nano Electronics (G2N) Centre, Waterloo Advanced Technology Lab (WATLAB) and the Mike & Ophelia Lazaridis Quantum-Nano Center (QNC).
+Students from Faculty of Science and Engineering will work side-by-side in world class laboratory facilities, namely the Giga-to-Nano Electronics (G2N) Centre, Waterloo Advanced Technology Lab (WATLAB) and the Mike & Ophelia Lazaridis Quantum-Nano Center (QNC).

 Many of our faculty members involved in nanotechnology research are internationally renowned leaders in their fields, with several holding Canada Research Chairs and Natural Sciences and Engineering Research Council of Canada (NSERC) Industrial Research Chairs.